-Precludes additional credit for BIT 1203, PHYS 1001, PHYS 1003, PHYS 1007.
+Precludes additional credit for BIT 1203, PHYS 1001,

+PHYS 1003, PHYS 1007.
+Prerequisite(s): BIT 1100.

 Lectures three hours a week, tutorial three hours/ laboratory three hours alternate weeks.

 Achieving Success in Changing Environments

 Students explore the possibilities ahead, assess their own aptitudes and strengths, and apply critical thinking and decision-making tools to help resolve some of the important issues in our complex society with its competing interests.